yyyanbj/EyeAgent-mcp/eyeagent/README.md

 - EYEAGENT_USE_LANGGRAPH=1 to prefer LangGraph; 0 uses a simple fallback runner (deprecated; prefer config)
 - EYEAGENT_PIPELINE_PROFILE selects a pipeline from pipelines.yml (optional)
 - EYEAGENT_MCP_ADAPTER_BIND=1 to use langchain-mcp-adapters tool binding
+ - MCP_SERVER_URL to point agents to your MCP server (the UI flag --mcp-url sets this for the process)

 Workflow mode precedence:
 - Preferred: set `workflow.mode` in `eyeagent/config/eyeagent.yml` (values: unified | graph | interaction | profile)